arialdomartini/arialdomartini.github.io/_posts/2023-08-29-without-mediatr-request-response.md

 There is no chance to infer the relationship between `Client` and `Ping` from the signature, but reading the implementation code.

 The signature with the OOP approach is honest.
 The loose-coupled dependency to `PingHandler` is explicit and self-documenting.
 This makes the code compliant with the [Explicit Dependencies Principle][explicit-dependencies-principle], which is considered a design best practice..

+* Because your handler must implement the interface defined by an external library, its `Handle` method has to return a `Task` even for strictly synchronous.

 ### This is all theoretical
 I don't see any practical problem.
 Only academic fixations.